Commercial vs. Residential Freezers — What’s the Difference?

 That’s because commercial freezers pack powerful, commercial-grade compressors compared to the standard ones found in residential models.
 These compressors maintain a consistent temperature throughout the cooling unit, despite frequent opening and closing of doors.

-Today’s commercial kitchens should be sleek, clean, and polished — conducive to collecting items in the pantry and access to key appliances.
-Commercial freezers support this by featuring a clean, polished, and corrosion-resistant exterior.
-Their stainless steel bodies are built to last and ensure reliable long-term cooling and storage, across a range of sizes, colours, and other exterior finishing details that support your cooking needs and budget.
+Today’s commercial kitchens should be sleek and clean — conducive to collecting items in the pantry and access to key appliances.
+Commercial freezers support this by featuring a polished and corrosion-resistant exterior.
+Their stainless steel bodies of industrial freezers are built to last and ensure reliable long-term cooling and storage.
+Choose from a range of sizes, colours, and other exterior finishing details that support your cooking needs and budget.